facebook

 What is succession planning?

 Succession planning is a future-focused process of preparation for maintaining a talent pipeline.
-It identifies the knowledge, skills and behaviours needed for certain key positions and develops plans to prepare individuals to potentially perform those roles.
+It identifies the knowledge, skills, and behaviours needed for certain critical positions and develops plans to prepare individuals to potentially perform those roles.
 Rather than choosing successors when a role becomes vacant, succession plans are usually prepared over a 12- to 36-month period.

 What is the goal of succession planning?

-2. To identify and fill skill gaps that may impact business growth in future.
+2. Identification and mitigation of capability gaps that may impact business growth in future.

-3. Replace subject matter experts with highly specialised capabilities.
+3. Ability to quickly replace subject matter experts with highly specialised capabilities.

 5. Ensure leadership continuity, so key positions are never vacant.

-6. Mitigate impacts of critical vacancies and neglected strategic responsibilities.
+6. Mitigation of the impacts of those vacancies and neglected strategic responsibilities.

-7. Create a deep talent pool through leadership development opportunities.
+7. Creation of a deep talent pool through leadership development opportunities.

 The risks of not having a succession plan

-Say a manager suddenly leaves and you spend weeks looking for an external hire because it’s not at the top of anyone’s priority list.
+Say a manager suddenly leaves and you spend weeks looking for an external hire because it wasn’t top of anyone’s priority list until now.
 Or you hastily promote one of their team.
-There are a few costly scenarios that can arise:
+There are a few risky outcomes.

-3. Loss of intellectual capital from outgoing leaders
+3. Loss of intellectual capital from the outgoing leader

 The succession planning process